History of Peizhui – Most Exquisite Hanfu Ornament

 History of Peizhui - Most Exquisite Hanfu Ornament-1

 The Peizhui unearthed in Song, Yuan, and Ming tombs are mainly made of gold, silver, silver gilt, and jade, with gold and silver as the main texture.
-The shape of Peizhui is mainly the chicken heart, but also round, fish, hexagonal, horseshoe, etc.
+The of Peizhui is mainly the chicken heart, but also round, fish, hexagonal, horseshoe, etc.

 History of Peizhui - Most Exquisite Hanfu Ornament-2